-A faculty member is on sick leave on any day on which she/he misses classes or other University obligations, or is absent from campus for half or more of a day due to injury, illness, or medical appointments.
-A faculty member's sick leave account will be charged a maximum of five (5) days in any given week.
+Faculty members should code sick time off on any day on which they miss classes or other University obligations, or are unable to perform work obligations for half or more of a day due to injury, illness, or medical appointments.
+A faculty member's sick time account will be charged a maximum of five (5) days (40 hours) in any given week.